FIXTradingCommunity/fix-simple-binary-encoding/v2-0-RC2/doc/02FieldEncoding.md

 ### Value encoding

-If a field is of FIX data type char, then its valid values are restricted to US-ASCII printable characters.
+If a field is of FIX data type char, then its valid values are restricted to single-byte printable characters.
 See [Character encoding](#character) above.

 If the field is of FIX data type int, then a primitive integer data type should be selected that can contain the number of choices.
 For most